WojciechMatuszewski/bedrock-video-rag/README.md

 - When syncing the knowledge base, **I was hitting errors saying that the _vector database encountered an error_**

   - It turns out, **there was a mismatch between the _dimensions_ setting I had in Pinecone and Bedrock**!

+- When chatting with the knowledge base, you can use [_RetrievalFilters_](https://docs.aws.amazon.com/bedrock/latest/APIReference/API_agent-runtime_RetrievalFilter.html) on the metadata to **scope down the answers to be backed by specific asset in the knowledge base**.

+- The `.sync` tasks in _Step Functions_ are really useful.

+  - If the service you are using does not support those, you have to build "waiter loops" which is not that fun.

+  - **Imagine if we could "pause" the state machine and wait for some _EventBridge_ event to happen**.
+That would be so awesome.